jcrattz/odc_training_notebooks/docs/notebook_install.md

 The pre-start configuration for the production environment in `build/docker/prod` is very similar to the pre-start configuration for the development environment.
 A notable difference is that the default port for the production environment is `8081`.

+When you have finished configuring these values, run `make create-odc-network create-odc-db`.

 >### <a name="install_start_stop_restart"></a> Start, stop, or restart the notebook server
 -------